ATDehkordi/WQEye/README.md

 </p>

 ### WQEye: A Python-based Software Aided by Google Earth Engine for Machine Learning-based Retrieval of Water Quality Parameters from Sentinel-2 and Landsat-8/9 Remote Sensing Data
+🛑 **important**: Please cite this paper if you are using the codes and data provided: https://doi.org/10.1016/j.ecoinf.2026.103692
 ---------------------------------------------------------------------------------------------
 ### 📝 Software Documentation